© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Woodhorn Colliery is a scheduled monument protected by Historic England under reference 1016976.
 View the official record →

-Woodhorn Colliery is a coal mining complex located near Ashington in Northumberland, representing the industrial heritage of the region's extensive coalfield.
+Woodhorn Colliery is a coal mining complex located near Ashington in Northumberland, dating primarily from the nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016976.

 Woodhorn Colliery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016976.